2017-fall-os/shell-mamorales10/shell/README.md

 The purpose of this lab is to create a shell that uses my tokenizer and the system calls fork(), execve(), and wait() to create child processes and run commands.
-If the absolute path is not specified, the shell will look use the PATH environment to find it.
-If the command is not found, the shell will print "Command not found.", or the exit code if the command fails.
+If the absolute path is not specified, the shell will use the PATH environment to find it.
+If the path of the command is not found, the shell will print "Command not found.", or it will print the exit code number if the command fails.

 This directory contains the following files:
 * test.c - This file contains main() and uses fork(), execve(), and wait().